–from my student days

 I’m not sure how to define what the goal is or what sort of observations I might post.
 I do have a large backlog of essays, which give me a hint of what I might be working on.
 Even then, many of these essays are so focused on the mechanics of individual book projects that I don’t know if they’d be interesting, to me or anyone else.

-Some blog-type essays have appeared on sortmind.com, such as The University of Mars background essay.
-The Zarreich introduction, buried deep in the website, also has that flavor.
-These all give a hint of what sort of blog voice I might develop.
-(These essays updated and moved to the blog 2015)
+Some blog-type essays did appear on the original sortmind.com, such as The University of Mars background essay and the Zarreich introduction, and gave a hint of what sort of blog voice I might develop.
+(These essays were updated and moved to the blog in 2015.)

 I’ll also be showcasing my visual art.
 I definitely see the writing side as primary, however.
 In any case, I’ll be writing about visual art–which is, by definition, more writing!
 I still want to explore the visual energies, and I foresee new growth in that direction.
 But somehow it will all be “literary.”
 Someday I’ll try to explain what I mean by that.
 Because obviously I’m not trying to illustrate my novels.